icg-gravwaves/probing_speed_of_gravity/README.md

 <https://icg-gravwaves.github.io/probing_speed_of_gravity/Figure_3/LISA_output.txt>

-Figure 3 is then made from these input files by running:
+Figure 3 (and Figure 5) are then made from these input files by running:

 <https://icg-gravwaves.github.io/probing_speed_of_gravity/Figure_3/make_plots.py>

-To generate the same plot using superluminal data, you can use:
+To generate the same plots using superluminal data, you can use:

 <https://icg-gravwaves.github.io/probing_speed_of_gravity/Figure_3/make_plots_sl.py>